 When you create a Service Directory-backed zone, you cannot add records to the zone directly; the data comes from the Service Directory service registry.

-By default, Cloud DNS forwards to non-RFC 1918 addresses through the public internet.
-However, Cloud DNS also supports forwarding to non-RFC 1918 addresses for private zones.
+By default, Cloud DNS forwards requests for PTR records of non-RFC 1918 addresses through the public internet.
+However, Cloud DNS also supports reverse lookup of non-RFC 1918 addresses by using private zones.

 When you create a managed reverse lookup DNS zone, you cannot add records to the zone directly; the data comes from the Compute Engine IP address data.

 Cloud DNS also supports outbound forwarding to non-RFC 1918 addresses by privately routing those addresses within Google Cloud.
 To enable this type of outbound forwarding, you must configure a forwarding zone with specific forwarding path arguments.
-For details, see Creating an outbound server policy.
+For details, see Forwarding targets and routing methods.

-A forwarding zone is a type of Cloud DNS managed private zone that sends requests for that zone to the IP addresses of its forwarding targets.
+A forwarding zone is a type of Cloud DNS managed private zone that forwards requests for that zone to the IP addresses of its forwarding targets.
 For more information, see DNS forwarding methods.

-When you create a forwarding zone, you cannot add records to the forwarding zone directly; the data comes from one or more configured target name servers.
+When you create a forwarding zone, you cannot add records to the forwarding zone directly; the data comes from one or more configured target name servers or resolvers.

 A peering zone is a type of Cloud DNS managed private zone that follows the name resolution order of another VPC network.
 You can use it to resolve the names that are defined in the other VPC network.